UCT Practical Nurse Program

 • Transcript Requests

-• Blog for Program Graduates
+• Communicate with Program Graduates

-• Orientation 2020
+• Orientation to the Program

-Family Educational Rights & Privacy Act
+Family Educational Rights &

 The Family Educational Rights and Privacy Act (FERPA) helps protect the privacy of student records.
 The Act provides for the right to inspect and review education records, the right to seek to amend those records and to limit disclosure of information from the records.
 The Act applies to all institutions that are the